Washburn High School: History

 Washburn High School was built in 1925 to meet the demands of the growing South Minneapolis neighborhood.
 Construction for the new three-story building began in 1924 after the Minneapolis Board of Education purchased unused land in Washburn Park.
 Land next to the school was occupied by the Washburn Memorial Orphan Asylum, now torn down and replaced with Justice Page Middle School (formerly Ramsey Junior High School).
 Washburn is in southern Minneapolis's Tangletown neighborhood, at 201 West 49th Street.

-Washburn is celebrating its 100th Anniversary August 1-2, 2025.
-See Washburnconnections.org for information.

 Washburn opened on September 8, 1925, to 1,031 students.
 When it opened, it served grades 7–10 and added one year each year for the next two years.
 It served middle school and high school students until 1929.
 It became very popular, and by 1931, 2,370 students attended the school built for 1,500.
 The school has been expanded several times to meet the high enrollment.

 The school is conventionally named after Cadwallader C. Washburn.
 The school has been heavily influenced by Minneapolis's milling empire.
 Its newspaper, The Grist, involves milling terminology; the school's colors, blue and orange, were those of Gold Medal Flour, made by the Washburn Crosby Company, a predecessor to General Mills; and the athletic teams' nickname is the Millers.